How to utilise the project management structure and tools to effectively manage a coaching engagement

-Another eminently practical insight to add to your coaching mindset is a basic understanding of Project Management.
+However, my first suggestion would be to add basic understanding of the principles and processes of project management to your coaching toolbox.
 This might seem daunting, it is after all a complete professional and academic discipline in its own right, but there is hope, and there is simplicity on the other side of complexity.
 And, surprisingly, it is often not very well understood in the basic business and executive ranks, which is great for you in establishing your credibility.

 So, what is project management, and how can it help you as a coach?

-As managers what we want is not for our employees to come to the office and “do work”.
-We really want them to have a mindset where they complete projects, to “projectise” their work.
+As managers what we want is not for our employees to come to the office and do work.
+This has the potential for people to be busy rather than effective or productive.
+We really want them to have a mindset where they complete projects, to projectise their work.
 What does that mean?
 It is actually pretty simple.
-Take your work and define it as a project.
-That means
+To define your as a project, you need to

 - Name your project

-- Identify the tasks that go with those phases
+- Identify the tasks and subtasks that go with those phases

-- Allocate resources to the tasks – persons, budget, materials
+- Allocate resources to the tasks – people, budget, materials

-- Prioritize and schedule your tasks.
+- Prioritise and schedule your tasks.
 (A bonus here might be a clear chart or visual representation of the project and its timing, like a Gantt Chart)

-- And now you or your client are ready to take action and get to work
+And now you or your client, or you and your team, are ready to take action and get to work.

-Another way to look at it is to appreciate that as coaches we want to turn client problems or challenges into clearly defined projects with goals and reduce those goals and strategies to a series of tasks or actions.
+Another way to look at it is to appreciate that as coaches we want to turn client problems or challenges into clearly defined projects with goals, and then reduce those goals and strategies to a series of tasks or actions which are planned and scheduled.
 This gives you a very clear focus and mission as a coach.
 Or, to put it the other way around, if you are not assisting your client to turn their challenges into projects with clearly defined goals and measurable outcomes, expressed in terms of timed and logically or strategically ordered actions or tasks, are you really doing the best job you can for your coachee?

-Your client is, by reducing their vision to a series of time delimited and resourced tasks, demonstrating the essence of managerial skill – getting the job done – first things first.
+Your client is, by reducing their vision to a series of time delimited and resourced tasks, demonstrating the essence of managerial skill of getting the job done, or first things first.
 This is core to being a transactional leader.

-if you are developing your project with your team, then you are building in awareness, responsibility and accountability – the essence of teamwork.
+If you are developing your project with your team, then you are building in awareness, participation, responsibility and accountability, the essence of teamwork.

 And now for the good news.
-If this seems like a big ask, it isn’t.
+If this seems like a big ask, there is some very good support available.
 Everything that I have described is a straightforward step in the Project KickStart software package.
-Essentially I have described the stages that this very elegant and simple project management software takes you through, whenever you plan a project, whether it is a training session, planning a party, moving house, or creating templates for your coaching sessions, or working with a client on their projects.
-Use the software yourself for a few projects and you will have the project management mentality as part of your permanent mindset, and you will easily recognise it when that is the gap in your client’s strategy for dealing with their challenges.
+Essentially, I have described the stages that this very elegant and simple project management software takes you through, whenever you plan a project, whether it is a training session, planning a party, moving house, creating templates for your coaching sessions, or working with a client on their projects.
+Use the software yourself for a few projects and you will have taught yourself the project management mentality as part of your permanent mindset, and you will easily recognise it when that is the gap in your client’s strategy for dealing with their challenges.
 You will definitely grow in confidence in all aspects of your coaching practice.